-Time spent officially following and observing a health care professional at work, preferably a physician assistant.
+Time spent officially following and observing a health care professional at work, preferably in the physician assistant field.

 Experiences in which you held a leadership role within an organization, such as the president of a club, fraternity/sorority, etc.

-Related activities you would like your selected programs to review; for example, pre-PA club.
+Related activities you would like your selected programs to review; for example, academic clubs and competitive teams.
 Do not include paid work experience in this section.